NirDtig/audio-denoising-snn-ann-hybrid/README.md

 The datasets themselves are **not included in this repository**.

-The notebook uses local/Google Colab paths for accessing the dataset, so these paths must be modified when running the code in another environment.
+The notebook uses local/Google Colab paths for accessing the dataset, so these paths must be modified when running the project in another environment.

 ---